 Best Milk for Toddlers

 Once a child is over 1 year of age, their digestive system can handle cow’s milk.
-(Before they turn one, they cannot tolerate it so it’s best to stick with breastmilk or infant formula!).
+(Before they turn 1, they cannot tolerate it in large doses, so it’s best to stick with breastmilk or infant formula in bottles or cups.)

-Whole milk cow’s milk has all of the fat that your child needs for proper brain development, but it’s possible to go with an alternative milk for preference, lactose intolerance or a dairy allergy…you just have to be sure to pick the right one.
+Whole cow’s milk has all the fat your child needs for proper brain development, as well as protein, calcium, and vitamin D. But it’s possible to go with an alternative milk for preference, lactose intolerance, or dairy allergy.
+You might have to find the right one.

-TIP: Read more on the Best Milks for Toddlers.
+Read more on the Best Milks for Toddlers, including information on plant milks and soy milk.

 How do I know if my toddler is ready to wean from formula?

-When a toddler turns one, you can start the process of weaning from infant formula to regular milk.
-You can start gradually, doing half milk and half formula in bottles to make sure they tolerate it okay and adjust to the taste difference.
+When a toddler turns 1, you can start the process of weaning from infant formula to regular milk.
+You can start gradually, doing half milk and half formula in bottles to make sure they tolerate it OK and adjust to the taste difference.

-Since most kids at this age are eating a wide range of foods, they don’t need the safety net of formula.
+Since most kids at this age are eating a wide range of foods, they don’t need the safety net of formula for nutrition.

 TIP: Read more on How to Wean a Toddler and tips for Night Weaning.